-Our Outreach and Family and Community Engagement Program (FACE/Outreach) programs fosters communication and awareness of both the needs and the resources occurring in the greater Issaquah community.
+Our Outreach program fosters communication and awareness of both the needs and the resources occurring in the greater Issaquah community.
 By sharing information from organizations like Issaquah Nourishing Network, the PTSA network can easily bring together those who are seeking assistance with those organizations and individuals contributing resources.
 Be sure to check below for events and programs happening now, as well as ways in which you or your organization can help.

 |Issaquah School District Translated Forms & Documents|

 |HopeLink offers free adult education in locations around the eastside.
 Find out more about their GED and English For Work classes here.
 Free GED Classes Start any time.
 Join us twice a week to improve your reading, writing, computer and math skills so you can get a better job and get your GED

 OSLC Safe Parking can provide a safe place for Eastside families and single women who are homeless with no place to stay except their cars.
 No single men, please.
 Safe Parking times are 9 PM—9 AM.
 No campers or trailers.
 This is intended to be a transitional program for families to become stabilized and get into more permanent housing.
 Intake procedures are required and include criminal records check.
 Our Savior Lutheran Church 745 Front Street South, Issaquah, WA 98027 Leave Message @ 425-200-0669

 Issaquah Library Teen Open House (meeting room open for teens to study and hang out).
 Tuesdays 2:36-6pm